 The Hill School was founded in 1851 by the Rev. Matthew Meigs as the Family Boarding School for Boys and Young Men.
 It was the first such school in the nation -- that is, a secondary school where faculty members lived with their students.
 Read more about the earlier history of The Hill School.

 The Hill School continues to be The Family Boarding School, a purposefully small and close learning community — a place where our academic excellence is based upon a challenging liberal arts curriculum; innovative teaching; a faculty of highly qualified, dedicated teachers; a noteworthy breadth of advanced and honors course offerings; and a structured atmosphere that blends high expectations with meaningful support.

-The framework for achieving this ambitious goal was established in the fall of 2012 with adoption of the 2012-2017 Strategic Plan.
-Within the core mission of preparing Hill students for college, careers, and life as citizens of the world, the School will focus on six priorities addressing our students, educational program, faculty, campus, town, and ultimately, Hill’s future.
+In July 2012, Zachary G. Lehman became the School’s 11th Headmaster.
+The framework for achieving Mr. Lehman's goals for maintaining Hill's traditions while also exploring additional innovation, was established in the fall of 2012 with adoption of the 2012-2017 Strategic Plan.
+Within the core mission of preparing Hill students for college, careers, and life as citizens of the world, the plan will focus on six priorities addressing our students, educational program, faculty, campus, town, and, ultimately, Hill’s future.

-, and the Levis ’45 – Alexandre ’75 Center for Humanities
+, and the Levis ’45 * Alexandre ’75 Center for Humanities